Euler angles: Chained rotations equivalence

 Tait–Bryan angles are also called Cardan angles; nautical angles; heading, elevation, and bank; or yaw, pitch, and roll.
 Sometimes, both kinds of sequences are called "Euler angles".
 In that case, the sequences of the first group are called proper or classic Euler angles.

 Classic Euler angles

+The Euler angles are three angles introduced by Swiss mathematician Leonhard Euler (1707–1783) to describe the orientation of a rigid body with respect to a fixed coordinate system.

 Geometrical definition

 The axes of the original frame are denoted as x, y, z and the axes of the rotated frame as X, Y, Z. The geometrical definition (sometimes referred to as static) begins by defining the line of nodes (N) as the intersection of the planes xy and XY (it can also be defined as the common perpendicular to the axes z and Z and then written as the vector product N = z × Z).
 Using it, the three Euler angles can be defined as follows: